namitagad/nga-blog/source/_posts/ot-all-Gifts-are-tax-free.md

 3. Movable Property: Shares, mutual funds, jewelry, gold bars, art, sculptures, etc.

 **Exempted Gifts**:
 Gifts are not always taxed.
 One does enjoy tax exemption on certain gifts such as:
-1. All money gifts received in a year not exceeding Rs.
-50,000
+1. All money gifts received in a year not exceeding Rs.50,000
 2. Gift received from a relative
 3. Gift received on one’s marriage
 4. Property received under will or inheritance